astudentinearth/drama-llama/growthway-landing/README.md

 ## 🔗 Integration with Main Application

-The landing page integrates with the main Groowy application through:
+The landing page integrates with the main groowy application through:

 - **Authentication Flow**: Sign-up buttons redirect to `/app` for user registration
 - **Company Onboarding**: Company sign-up flow connects to backend services